The Planning Onion: Every Layer in One Place

 Layer by layer

 Vision Rarely (trigger-based) Why do customers hire us?
 What business are we in?
-JTBD, Business Model Canvas From Weekly Habits to Yearly Vision
+JTBD, Business Model Canvas From Weekly Habits to Yearly Vision: the board conversation

 Year Annual What does success look like in 12 months?
-Impact Mapping, Assumption Mapping, BMC refresh From Weekly Habits to Yearly Vision
+Impact Mapping, Assumption Mapping, BMC refresh From Weekly Habits to Yearly Vision: filling the gaps

 Quarter Quarterly What bets are we making?
 What themes for each squad?
-Impact Mapping, Wardley Mapping, Now/Next/Later What Changes First, Two Squads, One Direction
+Impact Mapping, Wardley Mapping, Now/Next/Later Now/Next/Later, cross-squad quarterly planning

 Sprint Fortnightly What are we delivering, and have we understood it well enough?
-Example Mapping, ensemble programming, threat modelling The First Sprints
+Example Mapping, ensemble programming, threat modelling A first sprint planning

-Day Daily What am I working on and is it the right approach?
-Standups, assumptions check, Cynefin The First Sprints
+Day Daily What am I working on and is it the correct approach?
+Standups, assumptions check, Cynefin The daily standup

 How the layers evolve with scale